Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Numerical Experiments

 The integral is taken with respect to a mixture of Gaussian distributions with probability density function: $\pi(x) = \sum_{l=1}^L \rho_l \phi(x|\mu_l,\Sigma_l)$, where $\rho = (\rho_1,\ldots,\rho_l) \in [0,1]^d$ is a vector of mixture weights satisfying $\sum_{l=1}^L \rho_l = 1$.
 For our problems the mean vectors $\mu_1,\ldots,\mu_L$ are generated at random from a zero-mean Gaussian distribution with covariance $3 I_{d \times d}$, and random covariance matrices $\Sigma_1,\ldots,\Sigma_L$ are obtained by taking a matrix $A_l$ with entries uniformly random on $[0,1)$, then setting the covariance $\Sigma_l = A_l^\top A_l$.
 The mixture weights are also simulated.
 We simulate the unweighted mixture weights from a uniform distribution between 0 and 1, and then we normalize them to have mixture weights.
 For this mixture of Gaussians, the score function is given by: \begin{talign*} \nabla_x \log \pi(x) = \frac{\sum_{l=1}^L \rho_l \nabla_x \phi(x|\mu_l,\Sigma_l)}{\sum_{l=1}^L \rho_l \phi(x|\mu_l,\Sigma_l)} = \frac{\sum_{l=1}^L \rho_l \phi(x|\mu_l,\Sigma_l) \Sigma_l^{-1} (x-\mu_l)}{\sum_{l=1}^L \rho_l \phi(x|\mu_l,\Sigma_l)}. \end{talign*} We note that the integral of the mean function is $\Pi[m]=0$, and the integrated covariance function is given by: \begin{talign*} \Pi[c(x,\cdot)] & = \lambda^2 (\sqrt{2 \pi} \sigma)^d \sum_{l=1}^L \rho_l \phi\left(x|\mu_l,\Sigma_l +\sigma^2 I_{d \times d}\right). \end{talign*} Finally, the integral of the covariance function with respect to the both variables is: \begin{talign*} \Pi\Pi[c] & = \lambda^2 (\sqrt{2\pi} \sigma)^d \sum_{l,m=1}^L \rho_l \rho_m \phi\left(\mu_l \big|\mu_m, \Sigma_l +\Sigma_m+\sigma^2 I_{d \times d}\right). \end{talign*} These identities allow us to easily simulate a draw from a Gaussian process and its integral jointly.
 Indeed, under a Gaussian process model, the vector $(f(x_1),f(x_2),\ldots,f(x_n),\Pi[f])$ is jointly distributed as a multivariate Gaussian distribution with mean $(m(x_1),m(x_2),\ldots,m(x_n),\Pi[m])$ and covariance: \begin{talign*} . \end{talign*} This procedure therefore allows us to create a wide range of examples of varying complexity, by changing the dimension $d$ of the domain, the number $L$ of mixture components and the parameters $\lambda$ and $\sigma$ of the GP covariance function.

 In this experiment, all of the samples $x_i$ are included in the training dataset (i.e. $m=n$).
 We investigate the performance of two objective functions: $\tilde{J}_{m}^{\text{V}}$ and $\tilde{J}_{m}^{\text{LS}}$.
-The main results of this experiment are displayed in Fig. \ref{fig:GPrealisations_experiments}.
-When implementing SGD algorithm, the batch size is 8 and the number of training epochs is 10 for kernel CV, and 25 for other CVs.
+The main results of this experiment are displayed in \Cref{fig:GPrealisations_experiments}.
+When implementing \gls{SGD} algorithm, the batch size is 8 and the number of training epochs is 10 for kernel \gls{CV}, and 25 for other \gls{CV}s.